 View the Officers Directory (PDF)

-- Secured 12-pack sales for beer distributors, the most significant package reform in 75 years, through MBDA's concerted legal efforts with the PA Liquor Control Board.
+- Secured 12-pack sales for beer distributors, the most significant package reform in 75 years, through MBDA's concerted legal and lobbying efforts with the PA Liquor Control Board.

 - Without MBDA's concerted opposition, there would be thousands of non-specialty retailers selling case beer from the aisles today.

-- Stopped the Governor’s proposal for issuing thousands of new beer selling licenses.
+- Stopped Governor Corbett's proposal for issuing thousands of new beer selling licenses.

 - Secured passage of the Quota Law to ensure the value of your license.

-- Defeated repeated legislative liquor reform efforts that would have raised prices, decreased selection and lowered the value of your licenses.
+- Defeated repeated legislative efforts that would have raised prices, decreased selection and lowered the value of your licenses.

 - Substantially reduced the amount of on-premises records you are required to maintain.